netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/tmformssoaction_module.rst

         <div class="ansible-option-cell">

       Type of processing of the name-value pair.
-If you specify STATIC, the values configured by the administrator are used.
-For DYNAMIC, the response is parsed, and the form is extracted and then submitted.
+If you specify \ :literal:`STATIC`\ , the values configured by the administrator are used.
+For \ :literal:`DYNAMIC`\ , the response is parsed, and the form is extracted and then submitted.

       .. rst-class:: ansible-option-line